psb-david-petty/pythontemplate/README.md

 These steps are based on Github account `psb-david-petty` with private e-mail address `psb-david-petty@users.noreply.github.com` and with this repository `pythontemplate` being copied into repository `newpython`.
 Change these to match your account and repository.

-- Follow [https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) to duplicate this repository `pythontemplate` to repository `newpython`.
+- Follow the [Duplicating a repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) documentation to duplicate this repository `pythontemplate` to repository `newpython`.
 - Enable *GitHub Pages* for the `main` branch from *Settings*.
 - `git clone https://github.com/psb-david-petty/newpython.git` into the parent directory of the `newpython` local branch.
 - Change the `.git/config` `url` of the `newpython` local branch as per [`https://gist.github.com/jexchan/2351996`](https://gist.github.com/jexchan/2351996) as follows: